brimdata/zed/zql/docs/aggregate-functions/README.md

 # General Usage

-All aggregate functions may be invoked with [grouping](../grouping/README.md) options that define the batches on which an aggregate function will operate.
+All aggregate functions may be invoked with one or more [grouping](../grouping/README.md) options that define the batches of events on which they operate.
 If explicit grouping is not used, an aggregate function will operate over all events in the input stream.

 Multiple aggregate functions may be invoked at the same time.